Dhruti313/feedback-management-system/README.md

 - **Testing with Postman**: Postman was employed for rigorous testing, allowing us to make API calls and validate data storage in the backend.

+## Other Development Software
+- **Operating System**: Windows 11 provides a stable and familiar environment for development.

+- **Documentation**: MS Office and Google Docs are employed for generating reports and other essential documents.

+- **Diagrams**: Lucidchart and erdplus are utilized for creating diagrams to enhance system understanding.

+- **Server Stack**: XAMPP server, a free and open-source cross-platform web server solution stack package, is deployed.
+It consists primarily of the Apache HTTP Server, MariaDB database and interpreters for Java programming languages.

 ## User Roles

 ### Faculty (Admin)